giwankim/til/system-design/interview2/07-hotel-reservation-system.md

 Adding a caching layer increases scalability and throughput, but it also introduces a new challenge: how to maintain data consistency between the database and the cache.

+When a user books a room, two operations are executed in the happy path:

+1. Query room inventory to find out if there are enough rooms left.
+Runs on inventory cache.
+2. Update inventory data.
+DB is updated first, then the change is propagated to the cache asynchronously.
+Asynchronous cache update could be invoked by the application code, or propagated using change data capture (CDC).

 Pros:

+- Reduced database load.
+- High performance.

 Cons:

+- Maintaining data consistency between database and cache.
+Need to think carefully about how this inconsistency affects user experience.

 ### Data consistency among service